settinger/training-charRNN-for-TF-2.5/README.md

 ## Requirements

-- Set up a python environment with tensorflow installed.
+- <s>Set up a python environment with tensorflow installed.
 This repo is compatible with `python 3.6.x` and `tensorflow 1.x` only!
-This [video tutorial about Python virtualenv](https://youtu.be/nnhjvHYRsmM) may help.
+This [video tutorial about Python virtualenv](https://youtu.be/nnhjvHYRsmM) may help.</s>

 ## Usage